-The applicant sought compensation for having to take taxis at night instead of walking.
+The applicant sought compensation for having to take taxis or her own vehicle at night instead of walking.
 While I accept that this could be a loss that is directly related to the landlord's breach, I do not accept the claim.
-It is based solely on an assumed average number of taxi trips per month at an assumed average cost.
-There is no evidence, such as receipts, to lend any credence to either assumption.
+It is based solely on an assumed average number of trips per month at an assumed average cost.
+There is no evidence, such as receipts, to lend credence to either assumption.